jneimantokbox/annotation-acc-pack-1/ios/README.md

 This section describes how the sample app code design uses recommended best practices to deploy the annotations features.

-For detail about the SDK, as well as the APIs used to develop this sample, see the [OpenTok iOS SDK Requirements](https://tokbox.com/developer/sdks/ios/) and the [OpenTok iOS SDK Reference](https://tokbox.com/developer/sdks/ios/reference/).
+For detail about development with the SDK, as well as the APIs used to develop this sample, see [Requirements](#requirements), the [OpenTok iOS SDK Requirements](https://tokbox.com/developer/sdks/ios/) and the [OpenTok iOS SDK Reference](https://tokbox.com/developer/sdks/ios/reference/).

 ### Class design